Italian Bread (1 Slice, Large (4 1/2 Inches X 3 1/4 Inches X 3/4 Inches))

 Portion Control

-Limit the portion size of Italian bread you consume to reduce the overall carbohydrate intake.
+Limit your intake of Italian bread by having a smaller portion to reduce the overall carbohydrate load.

 metabolic